A Meta-GNN approach to personalized seizure detection and classification

+Since CNN-PPAT is both a memory intensive and computationally expensive, we report only the CNN-PPAT accuracy metric for detection in the current manuscript and shall report the remaining scores in a journal version.
 We notice the same behaviour for the F1 score metric.
 We do not plot it due to space limitation.
 For the classification task, the GAT-ML fine-tuned with 20 iterations outperforms the GAT-PPAT.
 However the 20 iterations were not enough for GCN-ML to outperform GAT-PPAT in a more complex setup than the detection setup.
 From the Figure \ref{fig:model_iter}, GCN-ML needs more than 50 iterations to outperform the GAT-PPAT.
 GAT tries to learn different edge weights for different clips which enhances the performance on the classification task.
-Assuming a static graph and relying only on node features to detect seizures seems to be feasible.
-However, distinguishing between seizure types is a more complicated task.
+This shows that Assuming a static graph and relying only on node features to detect seizures seems to be feasible for classification, unlike for distinguishing between seizure types which is a more complicated task.